AI timeline generator for eng teams

 Unblocked stateAll upstream deps complete; owner can start and receives notification

-Departments add a second dimension: Frontend and Backend can progress in parallel while QA integration testing waits on both.
-The graph shows merge points — where parallel work must converge before the next phase begins.
+Departments add another layer to the plan.
+Frontend and Backend can move in parallel while QA waits on both.
+The graph shows merge points where parallel work must converge before the next phase starts.

 Auto-unlock and owner notifications

-When a task completes — via merged PR, uploaded deliverable, confirmed link, or manual sign-off — Ravel evaluates the graph and unlocks every downstream task whose dependencies are now satisfied.
-Owners receive email when work unlocks, completes, slips, or hits risk.
+When a task is completed through a merged pull request, upload, link, or manual sign-off, Ravel checks the graph and unlocks the next tasks that are ready.
+Owners get emails when work unlocks, completes, slips, or becomes risky.

 1. Upstream task completes (e.g. Auth API merged on GitHub).